Kelley12/horsin-around/docs/docker-mysql-phpMyAdmin.md

 ## Docker

-In this project, Docker is used to set up a running Postgres database for development.
+In this project, Docker is used to set up a running MySQL database for development.

 ### Preparing the environment with Docker